JKomoroski/HugoBlogSource/content/blog/my-zsh-setup.md

 * Improved Command Tab Completion
 * Path Expansion
 * Right Prompt Display
-* Spelling Autocorrect or Prompted Correction
+* Spelling Auto-Correct or Prompted Correction
 * Global Aliases (aliases that appear anywhere in your command string)
-* Extended Globbing Capatilites
+* Extended Globbing Capabilities

 If you'd like more detailed documentation on what sets Zsh apart, take a look a the Zsh FAQ [here](http://zsh.sourceforge.net/FAQ/zshfaq02.html).
 A particularly exciting part of Zsh is the active community behind it.
 There are several plugin managers, and a host of people building plugins for what seems like every command line tool, and creating more themes than should ever be necessary.